This exercise is from the book “Whyography: Building a Brand Fueled by Purpose” by Chris Olsen.

 A Tiny WHY Statement (TWS) is typically five to seven words.
-Developing your TWS is simply combining your business name with a power verb (PV) and your ideal customer (IC).
+Developing your TWS is simply combining your business name with a power verb and your ideal customer.

 Your PV is a powerful descriptor that communicates action.
 It’s a single word that is directly connected to your WHY and says a whole lot about you and your business.
-It helps to illustrate the impact you’re making (or hope to make) in the lives of others—specifically, your IC—and it provides insight about the values and strengths you bring to your business.
+It helps to illustrate the impact you’re making (or hope to make) in the lives of others—specifically, your ideal customer—and it provides insight about the values and strengths you bring to your business.
+Examples of PVs include:

 Advances